How to become

 University

-You could do a degree before applying to join an organisation's management training scheme.
+You could do a degree before applying to join a freight company's management training scheme.

-Employers accept most subjects but you might have an advantage if you study:
+Employers accept most subjects but you may have an advantage if you study:

 - transport and distribution management